kovihq/hiring-tests/README.md

 - Before you to do the deploy configure the aws credentials.

 ```
-[dev] -->> it's required because the command that's mapping in the package.json has this profile, if you have another profile mapped, update the package.json
+[dev]
 aws_access_key_id=XXXXXXXXXXXX
 aws_secret_access_key=YYYYYYYYYYYYYYYY
 ```
+- [dev] -->> it's required because the command that's mapping in the package.json has this profile, if you have another profile mapped, update the package.json

 - After that you can execute the command
 ```